-Did Shilpa Shinde Cook-up Fake Stories To Degrade Bigg Boss 13's Sidharth Shukla?
+Did Shilpa Shinde Cook Up Fake Stories To Degrade Bigg Boss 13's Sidharth Shukla?

 It has to be recalled that just a few hours before Bigg Boss 13's grand finale, Shilpa Shinde had made a few explosive revelations about Sidharth Shukla.
-She had said that she was in relationship with Sidharth, who abused her.
+She had said that she was in a relationship with Sidharth, who abused her.
 The ex-Bigg Boss winner also claimed that he was possessive and used to hit her a lot!
-Post which many slammed Shilpa and asked her to return the trophy as she had said that she would return it if he wins the show.
-Now, The Khabri has made shocking revelation on Shilpa!
+Post this many slammed Shilpa and asked her to return the trophy as she had said that she would return it if Sidharth wins the show.
+Now, The Khabri has made a shocking revelation about Shilpa!
 The Bigg Boss influencer claimed that the Bhabi Ji Ghar Par Hain actress cooked up stories.

-Yes, the same Khabri which gave all big news about Bigg Boss and recently had slammed Asim Riaz by calling him Ehsaan faramosh, has now slammed Shilpa.
-The Khabri not only claimed that Shilpa cooked up stories to fake stories to degrade Sidharth, but also called her worst winner ever!
+Yes, this is the same Khabri who gave us all the big news about Bigg Boss and recently had slammed Asim Riaz by calling him Ehsaan faramosh, has now slammed Shilpa.
+The Khabri not only claimed that Shilpa cooked up stories to degrade Sidharth, but also called her the worst winner ever!

 The Khabri tweeted, "#ShilpaShinde is the worst Winner Ever The way She Degraded #Sid by Cooking Fake Stories, She also Did same for #DipikaKakar.
 She is living in #Weham thinking she has Biggest fandom😂🤭 Madam no one remembers u now.
 Public has shown u mirror By making both winner." - (sic)